 We need elected leaders we can count on to take swift action to immediately establish a robust vaccination program.
 This is the gateway to COVID-19 recovery.
 Every day that goes by without a wide-scale vaccination program costs lives and further debilitates our local businesses, our schools, and our entire community!

-Late last week, the County finally launched a COVID-19 vaccination distribution webpage (click here) with information on how the County intends to roll out the vaccination program.
+The County finally launched a COVID-19 vaccination distribution webpage (click here) at the end of January with information on how the County intends to roll out the vaccination program.
 This planning and logistical work should have been done months ago when the federal WARP Speed program announced that the vaccine would be ready for mass distribution by the end of 2020.

 To learn more about the County’s program, I reached out to colleagues who are working closely with the vaccine distribution team.
 They told me that they are still waiting for direction from Orange County’s Health Officer, Dr. Clayton Chau.